Retinal detachment

 Treatment of retinal detachment

 Retinal detachment treatment is usually surgery to reattach your retina.
-Your doctor may recommend retinal detachment surgery is done within 24 hours or within a few days, depending on which part of your eye is affected.
-If your macula (for central vision) isn’t affected yet, urgent surgery may prevent this happening.
+Your doctor may recommend you have retinal detachment surgery within 24 hours or a few days, depending on which part of your eye is affected.
+If your macula (central part of the retina) isn’t affected yet, urgent surgery may prevent this happening.
 This will increase the chance of your vision returning to normal.
-If your macula is already affected, a few days’ delay won’t make such a difference.

 In about eight out of 10 people, one surgical procedure is enough to repair their detached retina.
-But some people need further retinal reattachment surgery.
+But some people need more retinal reattachment surgery.

 There are three main types of surgery for retinal detachment.
+These are discussed below.
 They all aim to make your retina lie flat against the inside of your eye again.
 Your doctor will also repair any tears or holes using cold treatment (cryotherapy) or light (laser) treatment.

-• Vitrectomy.
-Your doctor will remove the vitreous (clear gel) from the back of your eye and replace it with either a gas bubble or, less commonly, a silicone oil bubble.
+Your doctor will remove the vitreous (clear gel) from the back of your eye.
+They will then replace it with either a gas bubble or, less commonly, a silicone oil bubble.
 This will hold your retina in place while it heals.
 The gas bubble will slowly disappear over two to 12 weeks (depending on which type of gas your doctor uses).
 If your doctor uses a silicone oil bubble, they may need to remove it later.

-• Scleral buckle surgery.
 Your doctor will attach a thin band of synthetic material to the outside white of your eye.
-This will press on the outside of your eye, which will cause the inside wall of your eye to move inwards slightly.
+This will cause the inside wall of your eye to move inwards slightly.
 This pushes the inside of your eye against the detached retina and into a position that helps it to reattach.

-• Pneumatic retinopexy.
-Your doctor will inject a small gas bubble over the site of your detachment, without removing any of the vitreous.
+Your doctor will inject a small gas bubble over the site of your detachment.
 This bubble will press the retina back in place.
 This procedure is only possible if your retinal detachment covers just a small area.

-Retinal detachment surgery can often be done under a local anaesthetic but sometimes a general anaesthetic is best.
+Retinal detachment surgery can often be done under local anaesthesia but sometimes general anaesthesia is best.
 Your doctor will discuss which type of anaesthesia is appropriate for you.

 After your treatment